antoinevg/GSG/luna/design/rfp.md

 The host side can be broken down into the following major components:

-1. The *Facedancer Backend*: `facedancer.git:/facedancer/backends/moondancer.py`
+1. The *Luna Facedancer Backend*: `facedancer.git:/facedancer/backends/moondancer.py`
 2. The *Host Side Luna Device Command library*: `luna.git:/host/`
 3. The *Host Side Command Serialization and Transport Library*: `libgreat.git:/host/pygreat/`